queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 on your armor and set out on foot across the asteroid’s surface.
 After a quick 3 kilometer jaunt you arrive at the edge of the asteroid.
 Looking down, you can see the hangar doors sealed tight.
 You’ll have to find another way in …
 \
-__Amanda (playing Muradin)__: I want to scan the area for movement or any immediate threats.
+__Amanda (playing Melphine)__: I want to scan the area for movement or any immediate threats.
 \
-__Amie (playing Todd)__: The drop to the hanger door looks pretty far?
+__Amie (playing Telos)__: The drop to the hanger door looks pretty far?
 I want to test how much gravity the asteroid has.
 Do I think we can easily drop down to it without injuring ourselves or flying off into space?
 </v-card-text></v-card>